benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

-- I'm a Frontend Architect at Stitch Fix
+- I'm also a Frontend Architect at Stitch Fix
   - On our frontend platform team
   - We work on building out our React Design System
   - Also focus on frontend infrastructure to allow devs to focus on features
+  - Right now we're building out a brand new web development platform on top of Next.js
 - Stitch Fix is an online personal styling service
+  - We combine technology, data science & human stylists to...
   - Take the effort out of shopping by providing a selection of clothes picked just for you
   - And sent to your door on a frequency that you choose or you can shop directly
-  - Combines technology, data science & human stylists
 - We're hiring!
-  - US-only unfortunately
+  - My frontend platform team is hiring a Principal Frontend Engineer
-  - Headquarters is in SF
+  - Headquarters is in SF, but we're mostly remote
-  - And we had remote engineers all over the country even before COVID
+  - If you're interested at all, come find me and I'll tell you all about it

 /////
 <!-- .slide: data-background="url(../../img/bball/wade-lebron-alley-oop.jpeg) no-repeat center" data-background-size="cover" -->